 And the gaps I filled in during this time would be caulking against the torrent of shit during the bar.

 Let me be clear here.
-Mistakes and bad decisions (not just on the bar but anywhere) are inherently not good things.
-So let’s not glorify mistakes and pretend we want to, or should, make mistakes.
-Don’t go after them on purpose.
+Mistakes and “bad decisions” (not just on the bar but anywhere) are NOT inherently good things.
+Let’s not glorify mistakes or go after them on purpose.

 Good martial artists don’t just practice their form in the corner, getting to know the theory.
 Good form builds a good foundation, but they also learn how to make those attacks effective and defend against them by sparring against a live opponent, getting hit in the ring.
 It’s also fun to use what you learned!

-Here’s a relevant scene from The Lion King: “The past can hurt… you can either run from it, or…”
+In the eternal wisdom of The Lion King, “The past can hurt… you can either run from it, or…”

 Can you be honest with yourself?
 Your ego doesn’t want you to be wrong.
 Your brain is too protective for your own good.

 You don’t get better at taking the bar without preparing for what you actually do on the bar—identifying relevant issues and applying relevant rules.
 That’s pretty much all you do on the bar.
 Rinse and repeat.

 Savor your inexperience.
 Your ego won’t like that you keep fucking up, but would you rather fail now or when it actually counts?